Embryo Development - 6 Days in the IVF Lab

-Under the supervision on an embryologist, there is a range of growth milestones that good quality embryos are expected to reach and decisions are made based on what milestones are achieved and when.
+Under the supervision of an embryologist, there is a range of growth milestones that good quality embryos are expected to reach, and decisions are made based on what milestones are achieved and when.

 Day 0 in the IVF Lab - Egg Retrieval and Fertilization

 If ICSI is the chosen method of fertilization, the embryologist will know at the time of injection how many eggs of the retrieved eggs are mature.
-Only the mature eggs will be injected with sperm because immature eggs do not fertilize.
-If standard insemination is being used, the sperm is placed with all of the eggs and we will only know how many were mature the next morning when we check for fertilization.
+Only the mature eggs will be injected with sperm because immature eggs are not in a stage of development to accept a sperm and fertilize less often.

-On Day 0 we know:
+On Day 0, we know:

 - The number of eggs that have been retrieved